 Case Study

 Many suppliers have seen their business change and become fiercely competitive.
 The automotive sector has undergone a radical transformation, and the changes are still ongoing as the debate surrounding electric vehicles continues.
-The increasing globalization of markets, constant competitive and cost pressure plus the environmental issues make it increasingly difficult to secure long-term success.
+The growing globalization of markets, constant competitive and cost pressures plus the environmental issues make it increasingly difficult to secure long-term success.

 Suppliers are feeling this pressure and many of them find that it is no longer enough to simply be a supplier of components; they must become systems suppliers if they want to remain in the automotive supply chain.